Ever since I started teaching English in Thailand, I have been getting questions. Questions like:

 5. Salary Expectations for Teaching English in Thailand

 South Africans, my little skats, I know these numbers I am about to repeat to you are going to seem like you will be rolling in the dough.
 Your eyes are going to gleam over, and your imagination will kick in.

 You will start to picture yourself finally owning all that sweet, sweet technology that is so damn expensive in SA.
 You will mentally start to plan how many tattoos a month that equals.

 STOP IT.
 Take a depth breath and calm the fuck down.

-While the cost of living in Thailand is a hella lot cheaper compared to South Africa you still need to watch your money if you want have enough stashed away for emergencies or if the urge to travel violently seizes you.
+While the cost of living in Thailand is a hella lot cheaper compared to South Africa, you still need to watch your money if you want to have enough stashed away for emergencies or if the urge to travel violently seizes you.

 Depending on where you teach in Thailand, your salary will change.